This post may contain affiliate links. Please read our disclosure policy.

 Should I soak lentils before cooking them?

-Lentils don’t require soaking in some water cups.
-Rinse lentils in cold water before cooking, and then pick over to remove any debris or shriveled lentils.
+Lentils don’t require soaking.
+Rinse lentils in cold water before cooking, and then pick them over to remove any debris or shriveled lentils.

 What’s the difference between bulgur and cracked wheat?